Neilus03/GEMMA_ORCAMATH_FINETUNING/README.md

 Customize your training by modifying the configuration files in the `configs` directory.
 Each file corresponds to different model settings and training parameters.

 ## Acknowledgements
-This repo is mainly based on Huawei Lin's [LLMsEasyFinetune](https://github.com/huawei-lin/LLMsEasyFinetune/tree/master?tab=readme-ov-file).
+This repo is mainly inspired on Huawei Lin's [LLMsEasyFinetune](https://github.com/huawei-lin/LLMsEasyFinetune/tree/master?tab=readme-ov-file).